 - Check all hydraulic connections. - Check that the hydraulic hoses do not rub against anything in any boom position. - Inspect the hydraulic oil filters of the carrier and replace if needed.

 1.4 MAINTENANCE INTERVALS IN SPECIAL APPLICATIONS

 The service interval is considerably shorter in special applications.
-See "Special conditions of use" on page 40.
 In special applications, please consult your local dealer for the correct service intervals.